Gennifire/ticTacToe/README.md

 //
 //
 //
-//there is a html, css, js version of this. make it. commit
+//there is a html, css, js version of this.

-commit